grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 Replace `BOT_INFO` and `BOT_TOKEN` with your value if you change the environment variable name in the previous step.

 ::: tip
-You can use the bot token of a different bot for development, so that the development doesn't influence the production bot.
+You can use a different bot token for development to ensure it doesn't affect production.
 :::

 Now, you can run the following command to start a development server: